Sun Focus announces changes in distribution

-The Mounds View New Brighton Sun Focus is moving to U.S. Mail delivery, and readers are urged to sign up now to continue to receive the newspaper each week.
+The Columbia Heights Fridley Sun Focus is moving to U.S. Mail delivery, and readers are urged to sign up now to continue to receive the newspaper each week.

 In the coming weeks and months, the Sun Focus will be undergoing a major transformation, to become a requested periodical through the United States Postal Service.
 This means readers will get guaranteed, on-time delivery direct in their mailbox each and every week at no cost to them.

 In order to qualify for this highly prestigious mailing class, the Sun Focus needs most of its readership to respond by returning a signed requester card.
 The information on the cards will be kept strictly confidential and used only for the purpose of updating our database, and will never be shared with third parties.
-Look to the back page of this week’s Mounds View New Brighton Sun Focus for full information.
+Look to the back page of this week’s Columbia Heights Fridley Sun Focus for full information.
 Simply fill out the information on the card, cut it out, and mail it back to the address listed.

-Readers can also just take a picture of the completed form and email it to us at [email protected] You can also sign up online at focus.mnsun.com/free.
+Readers can also just take a picture of the completed form and email it to us at [email protected].

 That’s it!
 Don’t forget to sign and date the card as these are requirements of the U.S. Postal Service.
 After you submit a single request you won’t have to do so again for three years when the request expires.